tanaes/BLV/README.md

 # BLV
 I will only update my configuration files for the latest released versions.
 I won't do it for the beta versions because they change too frequent.
+If you find any issues PM me on facebook

 If upgrading from Duet RRF2 you need to update to RRF3.0.0 before going to the latest released version.
 After updating to RRF3.0.0 you can go to RRF3.#.#. https://duet3d.dozuki.com/Wiki/Installing_and_Updating_Firmware#Section_Upgrading_a_Duet_WiFi_Ethernet_Maestro_from_firmware_2_x_to_3_01_or_later